chrswndrs/me/blackbook/bash/README.md

  * Grok difference between single and double quoting strings
  * Grok "duck typing"
  * Grok code block and variable scope

+# ZSH

+ - `fg` - works a little bit different in zsh, if you're used to fg N, where N is the job number you have to do it like this in zsh:
+    - `fg %N`